-The Clayton Family Circle of Honor Induction Dinner is always a special event, but this year is especially exciting and meaningful for more than one reason: We are celebrating our 10th anniversary of the event, hosting in our amazing new Arena and Convocation Center, and posthumously inducting Clayton Family Circle of Honor founder Joseph P. Clayton, who passed away on November 3, 2018.
+The Clayton Family Circle of Honor Induction Dinner is always a special event, but this year was especially exciting and meaningful for more than one reason: We celebrated our 10th anniversary of the event, hosted in our amazing new Arena and Convocation Center, and posthumously inducted Clayton Family Circle of Honor founder Joseph P. Clayton, who passed away on November 3, 2018.
 Watch the Joe Clayton tribute video to learn more about his legacy.

-Emcee Larra Overton, Fox59 anchor and local favorite, will share the stage with two other amazing honorees--Allison Melangton and Tim McGinley, so they can share their stories of how collegiate athletics translates to a professional career and community service.
-The event will bring together more than 500 leaders in the Indianapolis and surrounding area, Marian University alumni and students, long-time supporters, and new friends of Marian University.
+Emcee Larra Overton, Fox59 anchor and local favorite, and our amazing honorees, Allison Melangton and Tim McGinley, shared their stories of how collegiate athletics translated to a rewarding professional career and lifelong community service.
+The event brought together more than 400 leaders in the Indianapolis and surrounding area, Marian University alumni and students, long-time supporters, and new friends of Marian University athletics.

 2019 Clayton Family Circle of Honor Inductee Joseph P. Clayton (1949-2018)